Exploring the Challenge and Value of Deep Learning in Automated Skin Disease Diagnosis: Techniques for skin cancer diagnosis

 The trained model undergoes rigorous evaluation to assess its diagnostic accuracy, sensitivity, specificity, and F1-score using independent test sets.
 The metrics evaluation ensures the model's ability to generalize beyond the training dataset \cite{I. Ahmad}.
 To identify misclassification patterns and potential biases in the dataset, particularly in cases of rare or underrepresented skin conditions, error analysis is commonly conducted \cite{T.-W. Wang}.
 To improve interpretability, visualization techniques are utilized for further analysis.
 For instance, image regions that influence model predictions can be highlighted via Gradient-weighted Class Activation Mapping (Grad-CAM) so that the difficulty of “black-box” can be overcome.
 Once validated, deep learning models are integrated into Clinical Decision Support Systems (CDSS) to assist dermatologists in real-time diagnosis, risk stratification, and treatment planning.
 These systems undergo continuous refinement through real-world clinical feedback loops, ensuring adaptability to new cases, emerging disease patterns, and evolving imaging standards.
 Furthermore, ongoing model optimization involves incremental learning, dataset expansion, and explainability improvements, enhancing clinical trust and usability \cite{Q. Huang}.

 The integration of deep learning into dermatological diagnostics holds transformative potential in improving diagnostic accuracy, reducing interobserver variability, and facilitating early detection of malignant skin lesions.
-However, deep learning methods still face the obstacles of traditional CAD, the challenges are complex features, intra-class variation and inter-class similarity, and noise in pictures.
+However, deep learning methods still encounter significant obstacles inherited from traditional CAD, including complex features, intra-class variation, and inter-class similarity.
 Meanwhile, as described above, big data is critical for deep learning methods.
 In this situation, imbalanced classes of a dataset are a new problem to be considered.